The Long Smoke: Pulled Pork Sandwiches

 The Venerable Weber Smokey Mountain

 Off hand, as some have inquired, our pit we’re using today is the 22.5 Weber Smokey Mountain.
 These cookers run about $400, and to put it bluntly, they just work.
 A true, set-it-and-forget-it, type of smoker.
 Easily the best smoker we know of in this price range.
 If you don’t have yourself a smoker yet, and you wish to get started, this is a fine direction to point your wallet.
-You can get them at most good hardware stores, or even amazon, as seen in the link below.
+You can get them at most good hardware stores, or online.

 The hours passed, and the sun, how it swung across a beautiful, Minnesota sky, like a fiery pendulum to the gods.
 Chickadees flirted to and fro.
 Snow dripped fiercely off the roof.
 And I liked how my pajamas smelled like smoke.
 After breakfast, I went and did some errands for a while.
 After lunch, I settled into my man chair, which afforded a view out to the pit which sat stoically in the sun, still puffing away.
 Pork butts are safe to eat at 165 internal, but you’ll want to bring it up to 195 or so, whence the collagen has broken down, and the beast at last becomes pull-able.
 That is where the money is at.
 It is also done when the bone pulls out easily and clean.
 But again, it takes time.
 Be not in a hurry for this one.
 I thus kicked up my feet into a posture more suitable for the BBQ arts, and upon the cusp of instinctual reaction, I may have pandiculated again.
 In point of fact I did.
 And I won’t apologize for it.
 Then I fell asleep.
 This is the inherent rigors of making pulled pork sandwiches, people.
 It is not for the faint of ticker, nor those who fancy themselves impatient, or incapable of listing over on a couch if need be, for to fortify that bark a little more.
 And expect more than your fair share of lovely beverages to be drained whence commencing upon such mountains of pork.
 For there is a great spanning ocean of clock between you and your intended gastronomic rendezvous.
 And the only way to get there, the surest way, is to wait for it.
 To tarry in the wake of deeds well done, where the wood smoke also rises, and patron to the pit.
 Amen.